 We finally made it back to the mainland of Greece, where we recuperated in the serenely quiet coastal town of Nafplio.
 We had become fairly well acquainted with Greek cuisine by this point in the trip, and were thrilled to have a great feast followed by lessons in traditional Greek dancing.
 I will never forget Dr. Collins doing a flip or proposing a toast to Professor Loehle for his tireless efforts in challenging us artistically.

-Chelsea Reed graduated this past May with a major in Communications and Rhetoric Studies and a minor in Studio Art.
+Chelsea Reed graduated in May 2013 with a major in Communications & Rhetoric Studies and a minor in Studio Art.
+She currently works for Turner Broadcasting System.